byakugan-1/byakugan.io/_posts/2024-12-16-coldcard-q-guide.md

 ![Image](/assets/img/coldcardq-guide-images/043.webp)

-It's strongly recommended that you use your own Bitcoin node.
-For this tutorial, I'm using a public node (yellow), as I'm on the testnet, but for production use, it's best to use Bitcoin Core locally (green) or an Electrum server on a remote node (blue).
+> Prefer your own node (Bitcoin Core locally or your Electrum server).
+Public nodes reduce privacy and add trust assumptions.
+{: .prompt-warning }

 Access the "File" menu and select "New Wallet".